moglerdev/ShelfGuardian/README.md

 #### Barcode Scanner

 The barcode scanner was the most challenging part of the app.
 We had to find a package that could scan barcodes and recognize them.
 We tried several packages, but most of them were outdated or not working.
-We finally found the `mobile_scanner` package, but has also pitfalls.
-The package is not well documented, and has some issue with hot reloading / hot restarting.
+We finally found the `mobile_scanner` package, which also had pitfalls.
+The package is not well-documented and has some issues with hot reloading/hot restarting.
 We had to implement some workarounds to make it work.

 ## Future